jdagz28/personalsite/content/authors/admin/_index.md

 title: Joshua Dagoy
 ---

 Joshua Dagoy obtained his undergraduate degree in Marine Biology from the University of San Carlos (Philippines) in 2011.
-He received his masters degree in Marine Environment and Resources in 2019 through an Erasmus Mundus scholarship from three universities: University of Bordeaux (France), University of the Basque Country (Spain), and the University of Liege (Belgium).
+He received his master’s degree in Marine Environment and Resources in 2019 through an Erasmus Mundus scholarship from three European universities: University of Bordeaux (France), University of the Basque Country (Spain), and the University of Liege (Belgium).

 He developed his passion for marine life an early young age.
-Growing up in a coastal village, he spent his leisure time with his family in the beach which sparked interests and curiosity about marine life.
+Growing up in a coastal village, he spent his leisure time in the beach which sparked interests and curiosity about marine life.

-He had previously worked as a marine biologist at the Department of Environment and Natural Resources (Central Visayas, Philippines) and as technical research assistant at King Fahd University of Petroleum and Minerals - Center for Environment and Water (Dhahran, Saudi Arabia).
-He had extensive field and laboratory experience.
-Also, he had the opportunity to participate in several fisheries cruises in the Saudi Arabian part of the Arabian gulf.
+He had worked as a marine biologist at the Department of Environment and Natural Resources (Central Visayas, Philippines) and as technical research assistant at King Fahd University of Petroleum and Minerals - Center for Environment and Water (Dhahran, Saudi Arabia).
+He has extensive field and laboratory experience.
+Also, he has participated in several fisheries cruises in the Saudi Arabian part of the Arabian Gulf.